elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/index.md

 | Authorization Endpoint | true      | set: `https://login.windows.net/common/oauth2/authorize?resource=https%3A%2F%2Forg1.crm4.dynamics.com%2F`, where `org1.crm4.dynamics.com` it is URL of your MS Dynamic CRM organization |
 | Token Endpoint         | true      | set: `https://login.windows.net/common/oauth2/token`    |

-- fill field ``Name Your Credential``
+- Fill field ``Name Your Credential``.
-- fill field ``Base URL`` - required, field indicates what URL base needs to be used.
-Example `https://org1.crm4.dynamics.com/api/data/v9.2` or `https://org1.crm4.dynamics.com/api/data` (without version)
+- Fill field ``Base URL`` - required, field indicates what URL base needs to be used.
+Example `https://org1.crm4.dynamics.com/api/data/v9.2` or `https://org1.crm4.dynamics.com/api/data` (without version).
-- fill field ``API version`` - optional, API version to use.
+- Fill field ``API version`` - optional, API version to use.
 Right format is `vXX.XX`.
 By default, `v9.2`
-- click on ``Authenticate`` button - the process would take you to Microsoft Dynamics to log-in and give permissions to the platform to access your service.
+- Click on ``Authenticate`` button - the process would take you to Microsoft Dynamics to log-in and give permissions to the platform to access your service.
-- click on ``Verify`` button for verifying your credentials
+- Click on ``Verify`` button for verifying your credentials.
-- click on ``Save`` button for saving your credentials
+- Click on ``Save`` button for saving your credentials.

 ## Triggers